wled-install/wled-install.github.io/README.md

 main branch: manifest and index.html generator

-gh-pages branch: published web page
+gh-pages branch: this is published web page